 The Max McGraw Wildlife Foundation offers two hunting awareness and conservation education programs to natural resource agency professionals and one program to university students majoring in a natural resource field.

 Our Conservation Leaders for Tomorrow (CLfT) in-person workshop is described below.

 You can learn more about our two CLfT Online programs: Conservation & Hunting in America (C&HA), and Hunting for Conservation (HfC) under the "Programs" tab.

-Conservation Leaders for Tomorrow (CLfT) is a professional development program designed for student and professional leaders within the natural resource sciences.
+CLfT is a professional development program designed for leaders within the natural resource sciences.
 CLfT focuses on hunting awareness and conservation education among academic programs and government agencies.
-CLfT consists of 4-day workshops that blend interactive classroom discussion with field experiences.
+CLfT consists of 5-day program that blends interactive classroom discussion with field experiences.
 Workshop participants engage with leading natural resource professionals and conservationists in a highly interactive educational setting.

 The few days will provide career-building benefits that are invaluable.
 It also is a resume and character-building adventure that truly has a lifelong impact.

 We feel it is important that natural resource professionals understand the roles, values, motivations and satisfactions derived from hunting and the consumptive use of wildlife.
 Armed with this information agency professionals will be better prepared to manage wildlife effectively.